tremorris1999/tremorris1999/README.md

 - many, many more...

 ## Projects
 My current spare-time project is a small, application specific game engine for an FPS project I'm keeping under wraps.
 I'm also taking this opportunity to write a few C++ libraries to use in said project.
-There's a handful of other personal projects I'm also working on, but between full time school and full time work, contributions and progress can be few and far between.
+There's a handful of other personal projects I'm also working on, but between being a full time C# developer and balancing an obscene amount of hobbies, contributions and progress can be few and far between.

+[PogSharp](https://github.com/tremorris1999/PogSharp) - Lightweight Twitch API binding for downloading clips.

-[Mirror](https://github.com/tremorris1999/Mirror) - The game engine no one ever asked for. 😎
+[Mirror](https://github.com/tremorris1999/Mirror) - The game engine no one ever asked for (nor will ever see finished). 😎

 [MirrorModel](https://github.com/tremorris1999/MirrorModel) - Model loading library built for Mirror.

 [MirrorLog](https://github.com/tremorris1999/MirrorLog) - Logging library ~~in desperate need of refactoring~~ built for use in Mirror.

-[PogSharp](https://github.com/tremorris1999/PogSharp) - Lightweight Twitch API binding for downloading clips.

 ## Stats & More